Gliding flight: Forces

-As the aircraft or animal descends, the air moving over the wings generates lift.
-The lift force acts slightly forward of vertical because it is created at right angles to the airflow which comes from slightly below as the glider descends, see angle of attack.
-This horizontal component of lift is enough to overcome drag and allows the glider to accelerate forward.
-Even though the weight causes the aircraft to descend, if the air is rising faster than the sink rate, there will be a gain of altitude.
+As the aircraft or animal descends, the air moving over the wings and body generates lift perpendicular to the motion and drag parallel to the motion.
+Because the glider is descending as it moves forwards, the weight vector has a forward component that can balance the drag, allowing the speed to remain constant.
+The energy for overcoming the drag comes from the loss of gravitational potential energy.

+Even though the weight causes the glider to descend, if the air is rising faster than the sink rate, there will be a gain of altitude.

 Lift to drag ratio

 The lift-to-drag ratio, or L/D ratio, is the amount of lift generated by a wing or vehicle, divided by the drag it creates by moving through the air.
-A higher or more favourable L/D ratio is typically one of the major goals in aircraft design; since a particular aircraft's needed lift is set by its weight, delivering that lift with lower drag leads directly to better fuel economy and climb performance.
+A higher L/D ratio leads to a better glide slope angle, or glide ratio.

 The effect of airspeed on the rate of descent can be depicted by a polar curve.
 These curves show the airspeed where minimum sink can be achieved and the airspeed with the best L/D ratio.
 The curve is an inverted U-shape.
 As speeds reduce the amount of lift falls rapidly around the stalling speed.
 The peak of the 'U' is at minimum drag.

 As lift and drag are both proportional to the coefficient of Lift and Drag respectively multiplied by the same factor (1/2 ρair v2S), the L/D ratio can be simplified to the Coefficient of lift divided by the coefficient of drag or Cl/Cd, and since both are proportional to the airspeed, the ratio of L/D or Cl/Cd is then typically plotted against angle of attack.